-The NSW National Parks and Wildlife Act 1974 (NPW Act) defines an Aboriginal Place as an area that "is or was of special significance with respect to Aboriginal culture".
-Before this concept was presented, it was only Aboriginal relics and artefacts for physical remains such as scar trees, rock art, stone tools and shell middens were protected under the Act.
+An Aboriginal Place is defined as an area that "is or was of special significance with respect to Aboriginal culture".
+Before this concept was presented, it was only Aboriginal relics and artefacts for physical remains such as scar trees, rock art, stone tools and shell middens were protected under the law.

 Aboriginal Places are areas of significant cultural heritage to Aboriginal people due to the spiritual, ceremonial, historical, social, and/or educational values.
 Some significant Aboriginal Places in Lake Macquarie include:

 The Butterfly Cave is a traditional women's meeting and ceremonial place located in West Wallsend, in the vicinity of Mt Sugarloaf.

 Its significance to Aboriginal culture stems from its use as a meeting place with rich resources, where Aboriginal women performed traditional practices in safe and private surroundings.
 For many years, vegetation and natural springs offering visual links to other culturally significant landmarks across the region such as Mt Sugarloaf, have surrounded the cave.
 The area is still used as a place for spiritual connection and education of Aboriginal and non-Aboriginal people, especially young girls and women.